 You feel that your brand new headset controls or mic are not working with your Android device?
 Does your Android headset is not working with your MAC or iPhone?
-Please read further for the solution if you have these headphone issues.
+Windows phone owners may also face the same issue.

-First of all, no need to worry, this is not your headphone issue.
+First of all, please be aware that this is not an issue with your headphone.
 Apple made their headphones in a different standard, and that is not 100% compatible with other non-Apple devices.

 This article will answer your question about why is your iPhone headset not working on Android or vice versa.